-The Taxonomy has been the EU’s flagship sustainable finance legislation, establishing the EU as an international leader on climate change and finance.
+The Taxonomy has been the EU’s flagship sustainable finance legislation.
+It has been establishing the EU as an international leader on green finance.
 However, it appears that there is a risk that the EU will take a step back in ambition on the taxonomy in response to political and industry vested interests.
-The alleged changes would substantially weaken the EU’s credibility only days after John Kerry’s visit to Brussels and at a time when the UK is preparing its own green taxonomy.
+The alleged changes would substantially weaken the EU’s credibility.
+This is only days after John Kerry’s visit to Brussels and at a time when the UK is preparing its own green taxonomy.

-Following opposition from 10 Central and Eastern European Member States to the Taxonomy Draft Delegated Act (DA) due to the exclusion of unabated power generation from fossil gas from the taxonomy green criteria, the European Commission has delayed the publication of the DA.
+Following 10 Central and Eastern European Member States’ opposition to the Taxonomy Draft Delegated Act (DA) due to the exclusion of unabated power generation from fossil gas from the EU green finance criteria, the European Commission has delayed the publication of the DA.

-It appears that the Commission is now considering including fossil gas-fired power generation in the taxonomy in order to secure political support, using the argument that it can maintain the reliability of electricity supply and contribute to electricity grid stability.
+It appears that the Commission is now considering including fossil gas-fired power generation in the taxonomy.
+This is in order to secure political support, using the argument that it can maintain the reliability of electricity supply and contribute to electricity grid stability.

-A decision to make space in the taxonomy text and the criteria for unabated power generation from fossil fuels would ignore climate science and send negative signals both to investors and the EU’s international peers.
-The Commission must ensure that the economic activities which are considered ‘green’, together with their respective thresholds, continue to be governed independently on the basis of scientific evidence and are not influenced by political considerations.
+A decision to make space for unabated power generation from fossil fuels would ignore climate science.
+Additionally, this would send negative signals both to investors and the EU’s international peers.
+The Commission must ensure that the EU ‘green’ finance activities, together with their respective thresholds, continue to be governed independently on the basis of scientific evidence and are not influenced by political considerations.

 Tsvetelina Kuzmanova, Policy Advisor, Sustainable Finance of E3G said: